ABOUT MARCEL J. LAJOY

 LABOR RELATIONS

 I was President and Business agent for the Canajoharie United School Employees, CUSE, from 1977 through 1984.
 CUSE was made up of about 80 teachers and 50 nonprofessional employees.
-During that period of time I processed more than 130 grievances, 14 arbitrations.
+During that period of [time,] I processed more than 130 grievances [and] 14 arbitrations.
 We also had fact-finding and super conciliation.
 In his recommendation for my admission to Albany Law School, Superintendent Mickle captured very well how I fulfilled my responsibility under The Public Employees Fair Employment Act (the Taylor Law).
 He wrote on November 12, 1985:

 This letter of recommendation is being written at the request of Mr. Marcel Lajoy, an applicant for admission to your law school.
 It is a pleasure for me to serve as a reference for Mr. Lajoy.
 I have known him since 1969 when I assumed the position of Superintendent of schools in Canajoharie and hold him in high esteem, both personally and professionally.